 The Equalities and Human Rights Commission (EHRC) report published on 29 October is not the solution or the last word on the matter, but it has the institutional weight to push the left into accepting, legally and politically, that there is a real problem.

 The EHRC’s statutory powers are only within the scope of the Equality Act 2010.
 It is reliant on the scope of the Act to determine what was and was not antisemitic in the incidents and the complaints-management that it has examined.
-The non-legally-binding International Holocaust Remembrance Association (IHRA) text on antisemitism, which the Corbyn leadership long resisted and then tried to neutralise by qualifying provisos, is irrelevant to the EHRC findings.
+The non-legally-binding International Holocaust Remembrance Alliance (IHRA) text on antisemitism, which the Corbyn leadership long resisted and then tried to neutralise by qualifying provisos, is irrelevant to the EHRC findings.

 A large section of Corbyn supporters, particularly people drawn into the Labour Party in 2015 with some previous history (often in the 1980s) with the far-left prior to it, have deflected debate on antisemitism with denunciations of that IHRA text and its alleged bad effect on free criticism of Israel.
 None of them has condemned the provisions of the Equality Act under which the EHRC has found Labour wanting.